FurkanAtass/Attention-PyTorch/README.md

 ## Overview

 This project implements a complete Transformer model from scratch using PyTorch, designed for sequence-to-sequence tasks like machine translation.
-The implementation includes:

-- **Full Transformer Architecture**: Encoder-decoder model with multi-head self-attention
-- **Positional Encoding**: Sinusoidal position embeddings
-- **Layer Normalization**: Pre-norm architecture
-- **Feed-Forward Networks**: Position-wise feed-forward layers
-- **Custom Training Loop**: With learning rate scheduling and warmup
-- **BLEU Score Evaluation**: Automatic evaluation metrics
-- **Tokenization**: Custom tokenizer integration

-## Features

-- ✅ **Complete Transformer Implementation** - Full encoder-decoder architecture
-- ✅ **Configurable Hyperparameters** - Easy configuration management
-- ✅ **Multi-head Attention** - Scalable attention mechanism
-- ✅ **Learning Rate Scheduling** - Warmup and decay as per original paper
-- ✅ **BLEU Score Metrics** - Automatic translation quality evaluation
-- ✅ **Resume Training** - Checkpoint saving and loading
-- ✅ **GPU Support** - CUDA acceleration
-- ✅ **Inference Mode** - Ready-to-use translation inference

 ## Project Structure